 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Customer Service Supervisor tend to value Independence, Working Conditions, and Support.
+Compared to most people, those working as a Customer Service Supervisor tend to value Independence, Working Conditions, and Relationships.

 Most importantly, Customer Service Supervisors strongly value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.